yuyingmao/TwitterSentimentAnalysis/Phase 3/Readme.txt

 Tweet Scrapping:

+TweepyScrapper.py
 Run TweepyScrapper.py.
-Make sure to first manually create csv files called Tweets-ps, Tweets-xbox and Tweets-all with the following index:
+Modify start and end dates in line 46 and 47 for testing on a smaller dataset.
-'id', 'username', 'retweetcount', 'text', 'tweetcreatedts', 'likes', 'hashtags', 'followers', 'location' a sample analysis dataset is contained in the file "sample analysis dataset.csv"
+Warning: May result in errors if no negative tweets found in a small sample a sample analysis dataset is contained in the file "sample analysis dataset.csv"

 Tweets Analysis:
-Make sure Analysis.py and the three csv files are in same directory.
+Make sure Analysis.py, Plots.py and the three csv files are in same directory.
 Update the location of keras model directory in line 116 if needed.
-Run analysis.py
+Run analysis.py.

+Analysis.py will create two files calles final.csv and comparion.csv.
+Open them and manually rename the first column from blank to 'Date'.
+Run Plots.py to generate analysis plots.

 Results will be stored as final.csv, comparison.csv, console_analysis.png and
 console_negative.png.